 EGAD received its Florida Main Street designation in 2010 when vacancy on Highland Avenue was around 30 percent.
 EGAD has received a total private investment of $1.3 million between new construction and renovations of existing buildings and we have a demand for space and need development to create new space.

-The total public (city and state) investment is well over $2 million, including streetscaping (bike racks, trash cans, benches, street banners, wayfinding signage), improved curbs and sidewalks, and highway signage—for a total $3.2 million in combined reinvestment in the district.
+The total public (city and state) investment is well over $2 million, including streetscaping (bike racks, trash cans, benches, street banners, wayfinding signage and street banners), improved curbs and sidewalks, and highway signage—for a total $3.2 million in combined reinvestment in the district.

-The creation of an Outdoor Museum that has installed over 30 murals through private donations that has attracted thousands of people traveling from as far away as China.
+The creation of an Outdoor Museum that has installed over 30 murals, one mosaic and multiple sculptures through private donations that has attracted thousands of people traveling from as far away as China.

 EGAD is included in Brevard County’s top 12 places to visit.

 Over 45 new businesses have brought in over 300 new employees.